SARS-CoV-2 Omicron variant: Epidemiology

 On 26 November 2021, the South African National Institute for Communicable Diseases announced that 30,904 COVID-19-tests (in one day) detected 2,828 new COVID-19 infections (a 9.2% positivity rate).

 One week later, on 3 December 2021, the NICD announced that 65,990 COVID-19 tests had found 16,055 new infections (5.7 times as many as seven days before; positive rate 24.3%) and that 72 percent of them were found in Gauteng.

-This province of South Africa is densely populated at about 850 inhabitants per km2.
-Gauteng's capital Johannesburg is a megacity (about 5.5 million inhabitants in the city itself plus 9.5 million in the urban region).

 In November 2021, the transmissibility of the Omicron variant, as compared to the Delta variant or other variants of the COVID-19 virus, was still uncertain.
 Omicron is frequently able to infect previously COVID-19-positive people.

-It has been estimated the Omicron variant diverged in late September or early October 2021, based on Omicron genome comparisons.
+It has been estimated the Omicron variant diverged in September or October 2021, based on Omicron genome comparisons.

 Sequencing data suggests that Omicron had become the dominant variant in South Africa by November 2021, the same month where it had been first identified in the country.

-Phylogeny suggests a recent emergence.
+"Phylogeny suggests a recent emergence.
 Data from South Africa suggests that Omicron has a pronounced growth advantage there.
 However, this may be due to transmissibility or immune escape related, or both."
 Also the serial interval plays a role in the growth.

 Detectable changes in levels of COVID-19 in wastewater samples from South Africa's Gauteng province were seen as early as 17–23 October (week 42).
 The National Institute for Communicable Diseases reports that children under the age of 2 make up 10% of total hospital admissions in the Omicron point of discovery Tshwane in South Africa.
 Data on the S gene target failure (SGTF) of sampled cases in South Africa indicates a growth of 21% per day relative to Delta, generating an increased reproduction number by a factor of 2.4.
 Omicron became the majority strain in South Africa around 10 November.
 Another analysis showed 32% growth per day in Gauteng, South Africa, having become dominant there around 6 November.